MosheBerman/ios-audio-remote-control/README.md

 4. Play something.
 Until you do, the remote controls will ignore your app.
 I just took an `AVPlayer` and gave it the URL of a streaming site that I expect to be up.
 If you find that it fails, put your own URL in there and play with it to your heart's content.

 I've seen a lot of confusion on the internet about where to set up the `removeControlEventRecievedWithEvent:` method and various approaches to the responder chain.
 I know this method works on iOS 6 and iOS 7.
 Other methods have not.
 Don't waste your time handling remote control events in the app delegate (where they used to work) or in a view controller which may go away during the lifecycle of your app.

+This example has a little bit more code in there to log out remote events, but it's not all that complicated.
+I just define and pass around some string constants.

+Hope this helps someone out there!